costpetrides/Computational-Physics/README.md

 If you find any bugs, mistakes, or issues, feel free to email me at **[costpetrides@icloud.com](mailto:costpetrides@icloud.com)**.

-You can also check out the official GitHub repository for the course by Professor Konstantinos Theofilatos, where my solved problems are included as well:
+You can also check out the official GitHub repository for the course by **Professor Konstantinos Theofilatos**, where my solved problems are included as well:
 [theofil/CompPhysics](https://github.com/theofil/CompPhysics)

 --------------